 (FAQs)

-A. Diabetic shoes are sometimes referred to as extra depth, therapeutic shoes, or Sugar Shoes.
-They are specially designed shoes, or shoe inserts, envisioned to reduce the risk of skin failure in diabetics with existing foot disease.
+A. Diabetic shoes are sometimes called extra-deep, therapeutic shoes, or Sugar Shoes.
+They are specially designed shoes or shoe inserts envisioned to reduce the risk of skin failure in people with diabetes with existing foot disease.

 A. How do I get free diabetic shoes?
-Sometimes beneficiaries may qualify for diabetic inserts and shoes at no charge.
-You’ll need to have your doctor certify that the shoes are necessary for your health.
+Sometimes, beneficiaries may qualify for diabetic inserts at no charge.
+You’ll need your doctor to certify that the boots are necessary.
+Let’s for your health.

 Let’s Wrap It Up